 The analysis of the EoS shows that the dynamical properties of both dark sectors can be described through this model which lets our choice seems natural because of the smooth transition.
 We also calculate the deceleration parameter to examine the expansion of the universe due to the model.

 The rest of the article is organized as follows; in the following section we have formulated the model.
 In section \ref{sectr} the mathematical treatment of the model is made.
+In section \ref{anal} we study the phase diagram of the model and its classes of solutions.
 Section \ref{case1} treats the first case of study of our model where the causality constraints are examined and the dynamics of the universe is studied where the equation of the luminosity distance as a function of red shift is solved and parameters are constrained through Hubble diagram observations, the energy density and the deceleration parameter evolutions due to the model are examined.
 Section \ref{case2} treats the second case of study of our model.
 Section \ref{seconc} concludes our work.